Enase/serverless-ses-template/README.md

 CLI options:

 ```
---template      -t  The template name you are going to delete [REQUIRED]
+--template      The template name you are going to delete [REQUIRED]
---stage         -s  The stage used to populate your templates.
+--stage         The stage used to populate your templates.
 Default: the first stage found in your project.
 [OPTIONAL]
---region        -r  The region used to populate your templates.
+--region        The region used to populate your templates.
 Default: the first region for the first stage found.
 [OPTIONAL]
---alias         -a  Template alias, works only with sesTemplatesAddStageAlias option enabled.
+--alias         Template alias, works only with sesTemplatesAddStageAlias option enabled.
 [OPTIONAL]
 ```

 ## Links